petrushchako/Linux/Commands/fsck.md

 - It's recommended to back up important data before running fsck, as it may make changes to the file system that could result in data loss.
 - Some file systems may have their own version of fsck with additional options and capabilities.
 - For advanced file system repair and recovery, consider using specialized tools or seeking professional assistance.

+## Procedure: Unmount, Repair with fsck, and Mount Volume

+1. **Identify the File System**: Determine the file system you want to repair.
+You can use the `df` command to list all mounted file systems and identify the one you want to work with.

+    ```bash
+    df -h
+    ```

+2. **Unmount the File System**: Before running `fsck`, you need to unmount the file system to prevent any changes while repairing it.
+Use the `umount` command followed by the mount point of the file system.

+    ```bash
+    sudo umount /mount/point
+    ```

+3. **Run `fsck` for Repair**: Once the file system is unmounted, you can run `fsck` to check and repair any inconsistencies.
+Use the appropriate options based on your requirements.
+For example, to automatically repair without prompting:

+    ```bash
+    sudo fsck -a /dev/sdX1
+    ```

+    Replace `/dev/sdX1` with the actual device of the file system you want to repair.

+4. **Mount the File System Back**: After `fsck` completes its repair, you can mount the file system back on the system using the `mount` command.
+Specify the device and mount point.

+    ```bash
+    sudo mount /dev/sdX1 /mount/point
+    ```

+    Replace `/dev/sdX1` with the device of the repaired file system, and `/mount/point` with the desired mount point.

+5. **Verify the Mounted File System**: Finally, verify that the file system is mounted correctly by checking the output of the `mount` command or by accessing the files in the mounted directory.

+    ```bash
+    mount | grep /mount/point
+    ```

+    This command will display the mounted file system if it is mounted successfully.